 "Whether you're Catholic or not, they serve as a resource that offers comfort, guidance and support whenever you need it."

-For more than 155 years, Seton Hall University has provided a nurturing, caring and supportive academic community which fosters the intellectual, emotional and spiritual growth of our students.
+For nearly 160 years, Seton Hall University has provided a nurturing, caring and supportive academic community which fosters the intellectual, emotional and spiritual growth of our students.
+In 2013, Pope Francis recognized the University for its dedication to its Catholic mission and imparted the Apostolic Blessing to Seton Hall, making it the first academic institution in the United States to claim such an honor.

 Today, we remain dedicated to this vision.
 One of our primary missions is to develop students who will be servant leaders.
 This means you will not only be given multiple opportunities to develop your leadership skills on campus but you will also learn the importance of possessing integrity, compassion and a commitment to helping others while also helping yourself.
 Our goal is to help you grow into a leader, guided by a moral compass.